-For those who watched the drama, this corridor will be all too familiar for us.
-The 23rd level, Cheon Song-yi’s corner unit 2301 and Do Min-joon’s 2302!
+For those who watched the drama, this corridor will be all too familiar to us.
+On the 23rd level, Cheon Song-yi’s corner unit 2301 and Do Min-joon’s 2302!
 The fight between Lawyer Jang and Song-yi’s mom, and the couple’s funny interactions, all happened here.

 Do Min-Joon’s House

 I bet any viewer will remember the famous kiss scene that took place in Do Min-Joon’s living room.
-The “15 seconds fairy”, the silence, and then the smoooooch.
-To remind myself of that captivating scene, I found a wonderful site that provides gif files which contains every bits and pieces about the drama: http://ywcfts.tumblr.com/page/58 so here you go!
+The “15 seconds fairy”, the silence, and then the smooch.
+To remind me of that captivating scene, I found a wonderful site that provides gif files which contain every bit and pieces about the drama: http://ywcfts.tumblr.com/page/58 so here you go!

 “You never had a guest at home, am I right?
 You don’t seem to have friends either.
 Do you have a family?
 You’re living in an island like this… Aren’t you lonely?

 The secret library at Do Min-Joon’s house that cost a bomb in the drama.
-According to the crew, the filming was done at a real set, with all props carefully chosen and assembly by their art direction team.
-The whole drama sets took up 1 billion KRW (940,000 USD) for their sets.
-The grandfather clock, however was not in the exhibition.
+According to the crew, the filming was done on a real set, with all props carefully chosen and assembled by their art direction team.
+The whole drama set took up 1 billion KRW (940,000 USD) for their sets.
+The grandfather clock, however, was not in the exhibition.
 It was said to be one of 3 that exist in Korea, costing a whopping 30 mil KRW (28,000 USD).

 Cheon Song-yi’s House.